Leaving ancient monasteries in Kosovo to Albanians would be the same as entrusting extinguishing to the same arsonist that kindled the fire.

 When PR agencies and corruped goverments write history, mankind gets into collapse of common sense, as it is a case with so called Kosovo (i.e. another Albanian territory created by the West and Turkey).

 The issue is simple: Albanians in Kosovo and Metohija have no cultural and historical monuments of their own, since the local historical monuments have been erected either by Serbia or Turkey (Ottoman empire).

 They have neither capacity nor will to protect the Serbian heritage.

-Albanians, in fact, have never raised a single fountain in Kosovo and Metohija.
+Albanians, in fact, have never erected a single fountain in Kosovo and Metohija.

 That’s why they could, in cold blood, burn down, destroy and blow up over 200 Serbian Orthodox Christian monasteries, churches and holy relics in their barbarian orgies from June 1999- present.